uboslinux/ubos-website/content/docs/developers/tutorials/alternate-setup-nspawn.md

 By using the `-x` flag, we make the container use an ephemeral file system.
 This means that as soon as you stop the container, all data in the container will be lost.
-This is great for the `ubos-${CHANNEL}-target` container, because as soon as you restart it, you are back to a pristine system for testing.
+This is great for the `ubos-target-${CHANNEL}` container, because as soon as you restart it, you are back to a pristine system for testing.

 Log in as root with the